Rules

 Article III: Registration and Entry Fee

-3.06 Payment of the Entry Fee constitutes a representation by each Participant that he/she has read and understands the Rules and the Participant will abide by such Rules and the decisions of the Event Director and/or Event Staff as made in their sole and absolute discretion.
+3.06 Payment of the Entry Fee represents the Participant’s acknowledgment that they have read, understand, and agree to abide by these Rules and all decisions of the Event Director and Event Staff, made in their sole and absolute discretion.

 Article IV: Interpretation and Discipline